Warning Signs and Risk Factors for Stroke

 What is a Stroke?

-A stroke (also known as a cerebral vascular accident) occurs when the blood supply to your brain is reduced or interrupted by a blood clot or a hemorrhage.
-This deprives the brain of oxygen and nutrients and causes brain cells to begin dying within a few minutes.
+A stroke (also known as a cerebral vascular accident or brain attack) occurs when the blood supply to your brain is reduced or interrupted by a blood clot or a hemorrhage.
+This deprives the brain of oxygen and nutrients and causes brain cells to die.
+Roughly 2 million brain cells die during every minute of a stroke, increasing risk of death or brain damage.

 Stroke Warning Signs